 Easily sync your certificates and profiles across your team (via match)

-Easily sync your certificates and profiles across your team using git
+Easily sync your certificates and profiles across your team

 A new approach to iOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.